Toothaches in Wheaton, IL

 When a tooth is broken or displaced, don’t worry too much.
 If quick action is taken to care for your broken tooth, it should be easy to heal.
 If the tooth is knocked out, try to place the tooth back in its socket while waiting to see your dentist.

 Next, rinse your mouth of any blood or other debris that might be in your mouth.
 It is also important to place a cold compress on the cheek near the injury for further relief from swelling and irritation.
 If you cannot place the tooth back in its socket, hold the dislocated tooth by the crown and place it in a container of warm milk, saline, or the person’s own saliva.
 Make sure to keep it in the solution until you arrive at the emergency room or dentist’s office.

 A Fractured Tooth

 When a tooth is fractured, rinse with warm water and apply a cold pack or compress to the cheek to prevent swelling and irritation.
 You may also use ibuprofen to help control the swelling.
 If it is a minor fracture, the tooth can be sanded or restored by our dentist if the pulp is not severely damaged.
 A fractured tooth needs prompt attention, so don’t wait before coming into our office for toothache care.

 Contact our office to learn more about how our dentist can relieve toothache pain and mishaps.
-Remember to act quickly for the best care for your toothache in Wheaton.
+Remember to act quickly for the necessary care for your toothache in Wheaton.

 Wheaton Prairie Dental

-Wheaton Prairie Dental is a modern dental clinic, specialized in diagnostics and treatment of dental and oral disorders.
-We offer comprehensive services from all fields of dentistry.
-In addition to high-end dental equipment, all services are provided in a comfortable, luxury environment.
+Wheaton Prairie Dental is your family dental clinic, specialized in diagnoistics and treatment of dental and oral disorders.
+We offer comprehensive services from all fields of dentistry in a friendly and comfortable environment.